isomerpages/nhg-csdo/_training/Good Clinical Practice (GCP) Course.md

 description: ""
 ---
 <h4><strong>Synopsis</strong></h4>
-<p>&nbsp;Based on the ICH GCP E6(R2) guidelines and incorporating local regulatory
+<p>Based on the ICH GCP E6(R2) guidelines and incorporating local regulatory
-requirements, the Good Clinical Practice (GCP) course seeks to equip participants with basic knowledge and understanding of how GCP principles may be applied to the conduct of clinical trials.</p>
+requirements, the Good Clinical Practice (GCP) Online Course seeks to equip participants with basic knowledge and understanding of how GCP principles may be applied to the conduct of clinical trials.</p>
+<h4><strong>Agenda</strong></h4>
 <p>Experienced speakers from various clinical research-related sectors will
 deliver a series of lectures covering the following broad elements:</p>
 <ul data-tight="true" class="tight">